jakub-jarzabek/elector-count/README.md

 ```

 # Additional remarks
-* Refresh intervals are set to 10 seconds, thus messages will appear after refresh action is complete
+* Refresh intervals are set to 30 seconds, thus messages will appear after refresh action is complete
 * We are planning to update our solution using WebSockets in order to achieve real-time communication

+# Live-Chat
+* Finished real-time communication app created with use of socket.io is avaible under socketio_implemenation branch.

 # Creators